shapeshed/jekyll.shapeshed.com/_posts/2012-05-31-running-nginx-and-node-in-parallel-on-ubuntu.md

 * An additional LAN IP address
 * Ability to configure your router & firewall

-Configuring your route is beyond the scope of this article so I'm assuming from here that you have assigned the LAN and WAN ips to the machine.
+Configuring your router and firewall is beyond the scope of this article so I'm assuming from here that you have assigned the LAN and WAN IPs to the machine.

 To add the additional network interface open /etc/network/interfaces.
 You should see that the primary network interface is already there.
 Add the secondary IP address.
 You will need to change the values as appropriate for your network.
-This assigns the LAN IP as an additional network interface.
+This assigns the secondary LAN IP as an additional network interface.

 ``` bash Adding a second network interface
 # The primary network interface